Bedrock-OSS/bedrock-wiki/docs/blocks/block-format-history.md

 -   Updated `minecraft:destruction_particles`
     -   Added `particle_count` parameter which determines how many particles are created when the block is destroyed (0-255).
     -   By default, 100 particles are created.
+-   Updated `minecraft:geometry`
+    -   Added `uv_lock` parameter which determines whether UVs should be locked to their original rotation when rotation from the [transformation](/blocks/block-components#transformation) component is applied.

 ## 1.21.80